 Oregon Department of Transportation’s (ODOT) Enhancement program awarded the city of Portland $630,000 for another project at Portland Union Station in December, 2008.
 With $270,000 being provided by the PDC, this project, which will include replacing the roofs, eaves, and gutters, is estimated to total $900,000.

-As of October, 2009, Portland's downtown transit mall has been remodeled so that Union station is now on the new green and yellow light-rail lines.
+In 2009, Portland's downtown transit mall was remodeled to include Union Station on the green and yellow light-rail lines.
 Amtrak travelers now have rail-to-rail access from Union Station to Hillsboro, Wilsonville, Clackamas and Portland Airport.

 Portland began as a spot simply known as, “the clearing,” half-way between Oregon City and Fort Vancouver.
 William Overton, together with his partner, Asa Lovejoy of Boston, filed a claim in 1843 for 640 acres on the banks of the Willamette River.
 Overton later sold his half to Francis W. Pettygrove of Portland, Maine.
 The two partners flipped a coin to see which home-town their new city would be named for, and Pettygrove won two out of three tries.
 The coin used for this decision, the Portland Penny, is on display at the Oregon Historical Society.
 Portland was thus incorporated in 1851.

 With its access to the Pacific via the Willamette and the agricultural Tualatin Valley via a plank road the city grew quickly as a trade nexus, and remained a major port for much of the 19th century, until Seattle’s deepwater port was connected to the interior by rail.